 Fundamentally, E9-1-1 and NG9-1-1 are both location-based services.
 The major difference is how and in what form location is used.

 In NG9-1-1, the location of the calling device is used to determine the closest and most appropriate Public Safety Answering Point (PSAP) to route the call to.
 NG9-1-1 enables routing of emergency calls using GIS data and geoprocessing.
 Geo coordinates in the form of latitude and longitude (and eventually elevation) can be used to route calls with greater precision, and without the need to convert to a civic address.
-Geo-location will also be very important where a civic address is not available or possible e.g. National Park.
+Geo-location will also be very important where a civic address does not exist or is too general e.g. National Park front gate.

 2. What is Changing in the Future NG9-1-1 Environment?